A Polyhedral Homotopy Algorithm For Real Zeros: Abstract

 \section{Abstract}

-We design a homotopy continuation algorithm, that is based on numerically tracking Viro's patchworking method, for finding real zeros of sparse polynomial systems.
-The algorithm is targeted for polynomial systems with coefficients satisfying certain concavity conditions.
-It operates entirely over the real numbers and tracks the optimal number of solution paths.
-In more technical terms; we design an algorithm that correctly counts and finds the real zeros of polynomial systems that are located in the unbounded components of the complement of the underlying $\Vector{A}$-discriminant amoeba.
+We design a homotopy continuation algorithm, that is based on Viro's patchworking method, for finding real zeros of sparse polynomial systems.
+The algorithm is targeted for polynomial systems with coefficients satisfying certain concavity conditions, it tracks optimal number of solution paths, and it operates entirely over the reals.
+In more technical terms; we design an algorithm that correctly counts and finds the real zeros of polynomial systems that are located in the unbounded components of the complement of the underlying A-discriminant amoeba.
+We provide a detailed exposition of connections between Viro's patchworking method, convex geometry of A-discriminant amoeba complements, and computational real algebraic geometry.